garris/BackstopJS/README.md

 Did you install BackstopJS with the global option?
 If installing globally remember to add that `-g` when installing with npm *i.e.* `npm install backstop -g`.
 If you installed *locally*, remember that the `backstop <command>` pattern will only be available to your npm scripts -- see the local installation section above for more info.

+### Issues when installing

+Somethimes bad permissions happen to good people.
+It's ok, this is a safe space.
+Hopefully this will help... https://github.com/garris/BackstopJS/issues/545

 ### Projects don't work when I share with other users or run in different environments.